keiji-imai/blog/content/posts/highschool/index.md

 As a high schooler I didn't realize how much I could do if only I tried hard enough.
 I hope that this post helps you appreciate how valuable your time really is.

-I'll end this post with a quote from Paul Graham's [essay](http://paulgraham.com/hs.html) that I recommended in the beginning.
+I'll end this post with a quote from the Paul Graham [essay](http://paulgraham.com/hs.html) that I recommended in the beginning.

 >Maybe you can be the first generation whose greatest regret from high school isn't how much time you wasted.